paolosalvatori/front-door-apim/README.md

 - Path based routing powers global microservice applications with independent routing all under a single global domain.
 - A single pane of glass to monitor and gain insight into user’s traffic and distributed backend service’s health.
 - Health Probes: in order to determine the health of each backend, each Front Door environment periodically sends a synthetic HTTP/HTTPS request to each of your configured backends.
 Front Door then uses responses from these probes to determine the "best" backends to which it should route real client requests.
-- WAF at the edge provides application security against DDoS attacks or malicious users at the edge providing protection at scale without sacrificing on performance.
+- WAF at the edge provides application security against DDoS attacks or malicious users providing protection at scale without sacrificing on performance.
 - Caching: Azure Front Door delivers large files without a cap on file size.
 Azure Front Door is able to cache and deliver large files in chunks of 8 MB.
 In addition, Azure Front Door can dynamically compress content on the edge, resulting in a smaller and faster response to your clients.
 - URL Rewrite allows to copy any part of the incoming path that matches to a wildcard path to the forwarded path.
 - IPv6, custom SSL certificates, rate limiting, geo-filtering, etc.